npm/rfcs/accepted/0000-parent-package.md

 ````
 A child can only extend a single parent `package.json`.
 The parent package can be resolved just like any dependency (refer to https://docs.npmjs.com/files/package.json#dependencies), so semver, local path or git repository are all valid.

 In general any npm package.json could be used as a parent `package.json`.
 A parent `package.json` must not be flagged as `private` though.
+Secondly, there must not be a circular dependency: The child package must not be anywhere in the dependency tree of the parent package.

 The child `package.json` would inherit `dependencies` (Dev, peer etc.) and `scripts` sections of the parent `package.json` if present.
 If a dependency or script is present in both the parent package.json as well as the child `package.json` the definition in the child always overrides the parent's definition.